Colorado Regenerative Agriculture: A Roadmap for Sustainable Farm Tours and Soil Health

 Structure for the Farm Tours Initiative

-PSA/Marketing
+A. PSA/Marketing

-Themes
+1. Themes

-Farm Tours Website
+2. Farm Tours Website

-The website will serve as the introduction to the Farm Tours in each of the watersheds and the defining characteristics of each area.
+A website will serve as the introduction to the Farm Tours in each of the watersheds and the defining characteristics of each area.
 This information will be based on the research of the following factors (more to be found with additional research):

 Conservation Districts, Watersheds, Defining Characteristics, Soil Health Effect on Ecosystem/Local Economy, County, State Representative, State Senator, County Commissioner, Local Agriculture Policy, Number of Farms, Number of Research Farms, Local Universities, Local Research, Local Grants, CDPHE Geographic Region, CDPHE Geographic Region Characteristics, CNHP Classification Guide to the Ecological Systems, CNHP Classification Guide to the Ecological Systems Characteristics, number of Farms, number of Regenerative Farms, Average Age of Farms, Local Incentives and Credits, Communication Tools, Voting Behavior, Annual Precipitation, Subsidies Awarded by County, Specific Needs by County

-Starting the PSA/Marketing Plan
+3. Starting the PSA/Marketing Plan

 We need to research and understand the appropriate message for the CDA, Alliance Center, and Mad Agriculture and intertwine it with specific messaging for each of the watersheds' unique needs and interests.
-We may want to consider marketing the small farm tour efforts like those proposed by the Gunnison Valley Producer's Guild as ongoing or lead-in events to the Alliance Center Farm Tours.
+We may consider marketing the small farm tour efforts like those proposed by the Gunnison Valley Producer's Guild as ongoing or lead-in events to the Alliance Center Farm Tours.
 Another consideration is a marketing partnership with the OpenTEAM, Regen1, and Hylo teams if we endorse their joint social platform, Hylo.

-Politics
+B. Politics

-Policymakers
+1. Policymakers

 We'll need strategic political efforts to reinforce and strengthen the regenerative agriculture system while connecting to the conventional farming sphere.
 We can connect policymakers who sponsored specific environmental, agriculture, and soil health bills to watershed area organizations, alliances, and more in their respective counties and districts.
 You can find key bills and their lawmaker sponsors (with contact information) in my research.
 These sponsors could be stakeholders for specific tours depending on the area they represent.

-Local Policy and Politics
+2. Local Policy and Politics

 Also, identifying current agriculture subsidies in each region and developing a strategy to steer more of that funding to regenerative practices should be a consideration.
 Shedding light on the practitioner and regional needs may steer who shares a van with whom on each tour track.
 Also, voting behaviors and regional politics might steer our messaging for each tour.

+c.
 Social Cohesion

-Social Platform
+1. Social Platform

-I endorse connecting to the Hylo social platform instead of creating our regenerative network.
-The Farm Tours website can be the introduction and conduit to their platform.
-It should be noted that the Hylo team collaborates with OpenTEAM and Regen1 for an advanced version of the Hylo platform.
-I'm currently a member of their platforms and other agriculture networks like BFN and AgFuse.
-No doubt Hylo stands in front (hence OpenTEAM's and Regen1's willingness to collaborate on their creation).
 Hylo has an extensive research and design process dedicated to building a blockchain system, prioritizing its practitioners' needs and privacy, and decentralizing parts of the agriculture sector.
 It allows the building of groups and serves as a forum for governance, agriculture credits, education, social sharing, and resource sharing.
 It lacks an important aspect, though: social nudging.
-While some practitioners may take steps to organize groups based on specific topics, most won't.
-I believe we cannot only nudge Hylo and their collaborators to include local hubs particular to local Colorado communities and interests on their platform but also invite them as stakeholders.
-We can also steer this creation of local hubs/groups with the watershed organizations we discover, create, or work with TransitionUS.
+While some practitioners may take steps to organize groups based on specific topics, only some will.
+I believe we shouldn’t only nudge Hylo and their collaborators to include local hubs, particularly to local Colorado communities and interests, on their platform and invite them as stakeholders.
+We can also steer this creation of local hubs/groups with the watershed organizations we discover, create, or work with (especially within the TransitionUS platform).
 We can also encourage education partners to collaborate with Hylo to present their courses and update them on this platform as needed.
 With this intent, we can save a lot of investment while serving our mission.
 The official release in the middle of 2023 is based on their published timeline.

-Producer's Guilds
+2. Producer's Guilds

 Farm Tour Design

-Identifying Ten Regions and Choosing the Farms
+A. Identifying Ten Regions and Choosing the Farms

 Based on the research above, we should first map the state into ten distinct areas.
 While the watersheds and conservation districts offer guidance, they may not encompass each region's unifying needs or characteristics.
 Some areas will bleed into others for various reasons, and we probably can't ignore the reasons why.
-Once the lines are drawn, it's important to identify the regenerative practitioners and understand their relationship with local organizations and lawmakers.
+Once the lines are drawn, it's essential to identify the regenerative practitioners and understand their relationship with local organizations and lawmakers.
 These relationships could steer who we choose for the tours.
-Connections within our network will certainly fill the gaps.
+Connections within our network will undoubtedly fill the gaps.
 We should steer the first farm tour event in each region and then hand over the keys (e.g., template, alliances, etc.) for area organizations to carry the torch moving forward.
-While organizations like the Gunnison Valley Producer's Guild may and, hopefully, will play instrumental roles in the Farm Tour efforts, I don't believe they should lead them unless they are aligned with the mission and vision.
+While organizations like the Gunnison Valley Producer's Guild may and, hopefully, will play instrumental roles in the Farm Tour efforts, I believe they should only lead them if they are aligned with the mission and vision.

-Determining the Tracks
+B. Determining the Tracks

 If you’re looking for a personal trainer who can curate a sustainable (and adaptable) routine based on your needs and wants, Michael is the experienced practitioner you’ve been looking for.
 Try personal training for a month…your body will thank you!